Bragging Christmas letters: We have all gotten them. You may have

 cancer.
 Try to avoid illness, infection and injury.

-Keep letters free of jargon related to specific careers.
-Amy E. of Bloomington,
+- Keep it free of jargon related to specific careers.
+Amy E. of

 points.
 Vacations, for instance, unless you took a first class